• Home

 The Ground

-The game is usually played in a courtyard, school ground, or open area.
-A clear open space of about 15–20 feet is ideal.
+The game is usually played in a courtyard, school ground, or any open space of about 15 to 20 feet.
+A clear and safe surface is important for comfortable sitting, lifting, and chasing.

 The Play